See if a health care sharing ministry is right for you.

-Rising health-care costs and changing insurance programs have inspired many people to seek alternative health-care options.
-Among the more unusual options is the health-care sharing ministry.
-With this type of plan, you contribute an annual fee for membership.
-After you meet a specified out-of-pocket limit, the plan will typically begin paying for covered health-care costs.
-The costs of these programs can be significantly less than qualifying health-care coverage from the health-care marketplace or an independent insurance broker.
+Rising health care costs and changing insurance programs have inspired many people to seek alternative health care options.
+Among the more unusual options is the health care sharing ministry.
+With this type of program, you contribute an annual fee for membership.
+After you meet a specified out-of-pocket limit, the cost-sharing program will typically begin paying for eligible health care costs.
+The costs of these programs can be significantly less than qualifying health care coverage from the health care marketplace or an independent insurance broker.
 However, these programs differ from traditional insurance in a number of ways.

-While health-care sharing ministries have existed for decades, they became especially popular when the Affordable Care Act went into effect.
-These organizations were seen as an option for people who want inexpensive health coverage.
+While health care sharing ministries have existed for decades, they became especially popular when the Affordable Care Act went into effect.
+These organizations were seen as an option for people who want inexpensive health care provisions.

-A health-care sharing ministry might be an affordable option if you fit the criteria for membership.
-You can usually sign up for a health-care sharing ministry any time of year.
-If you missed open enrollment, but are still looking for health coverage, a health-care sharing ministry may be an option for you.
+A health care sharing ministry might be an affordable option if you fit the criteria for membership.
+You can usually sign up for a health care sharing ministry any time of year.
+If you missed open enrollment, but are still looking for health care provisions, a health care sharing ministry may be an option for you.

 Some people like the community aspect of religious cost-sharing.
-Since covered health-care costs are generally paid for by the program and fees paid by its members, the ministry can offer a feeling of stewardship toward one another.
+Since eligible health care costs are generally paid for by the fees paid by its members, the ministry can offer a feeling of stewardship toward one another.

-The exclusivity mentioned among the benefits, of course, cuts both ways.
-In general, a health-care sharing ministry will not accept someone who is not Christian.
-Since a health-care sharing ministry is exempt from the rules that govern insurance companies, it may also deny coverage on the basis of weight, sexual orientation or other factors.
+The exclusivity mentioned among the provisions of a health care sharing ministry, of course, cuts both ways.
+In general, a health care sharing ministry will not accept someone who is not Christian.
+Since a health care sharing ministry is exempt from the rules that govern insurance companies, it may also deny membership on the basis of weight, sexual orientation or other factors.

-There are many health-care benefits that may be denied under the terms of a health-care sharing ministry.
-For instance, many say in their terms that they will not cover costs associated with a pregnancy that is the result of adultery.
-Many plans also do not cover preventative care such as checkups, immunizations or birth control.
+There are many health care services that may be ineligible for sharing (not paid for) under the terms of a health care sharing ministry.
+For instance, many say in their terms that they will not share in costs associated with a pregnancy that is the result of adultery.
+Many plans also do not share in preventative care such as checkups, immunizations or birth control.

-Because they don’t have to conform with the Affordable Care Act, health-care sharing ministries can add members at any time, instead of just during open enrollment.
-Someone who is interested in a health-care sharing ministry can research options online to find one that best aligns with their specific religious beliefs. eHealth, for instance, offers Medi-Share through their website.
+Because they don’t have to conform with the Affordable Care Act, health care sharing ministries can add members at any time, instead of just during open enrollment.
+Someone who is interested in a health care sharing ministry can research options online to find one that best aligns with their specific religious beliefs. eHealth, for instance, offers Medi-Share through our website.
 (The specific beliefs of Christian cost-sharing ministries are not necessarily those of eHealth.)

 Alternatives to a health-sharing ministry